-To celebrate Harmony Week 2018, Kaleidoscope Initiative is holding a number of events with our national and international partners and keynote speakers.
+To celebrate Harmony Week 15-21 March 2018, Kaleidoscope Initiative held a number of events (between 13 – 15 March) with our national and international partners and keynote speakers.

 Huseyin (Huss) Mustafa OMA, General Manager of the Multicultural Community Banking, Commonwealth Bank